-Depending on the industry, the people that perform these functions hold titles such as Producers, Directors, Project Managers, Product Owners, Designers, or Planners.
+Depending on the industry, the people that are tasked to perform these functions hold titles such as Producers, Directors, Project Managers, Product Owners, Designers, or Planners.
 The idea behind these roles is two-fold:

-So... what are the metrics of a "product owner"?
+So... what are the metrics of this "product owner" position?

 I believe that every industry can distill the evaluation of this pivotal role into three distinct categories:

-How good is the designer at running simulations in the brain before committing resources to the design?
+How good is the designer at running simulations in the brain before committing resources to an implementation of the design?
 Nobody will be perfect at this... iterations will be a fact of life in any industry involving collaborative creation of product no matter how good any designer truly is.
 There is real value from being able to fail as quickly as possible and extract useful information from those failures.

 2. Converting Thoughts to/from Language

-Pre-Visualizion takes place inside the designer's head, but that work needs a reliable channel in order be converted into meaningful tasks outside the head.
+Pre-Visualizion takes place inside the designer's head, but that vision needs a reliable channel in order to result in effective output that can be used by other developers.

-The best designers I know have a way of communicating not just their ideas, but also the philosophy behind their ideas to the team.
-These designers serve as a creative mentor infecting the rest of the team with a galvanizing self-perpetuating aesthetic compass that flows in one unified direction.
-This transferrence of philosophy in addition to details gives implementors an opportunity to incorporate the core values of the design into their own decision-making process.
+The best creative directors I have worked with have a way of communicating not just the specifics of their ideas, but also the philosophy behind their ideas to the team.
+These mentors infect the rest of the team with a galvanizing self-perpetuating aesthetic compass that flows in one unified direction.
+This transferrence of philosophy in addition to the visualization of tangible details gives implementors an opportunity to internalize cohesive overall design values into their belief system for making the game great.

 3. Managing Relationships

 Even though communication may be clear, debates may still occur.
 People will not neccesarily follow blindly.
-Unless the designer is going to work alone, this person will need to deal with people factors.
+Unless the designer is going to work alone, this person will need to deal with human factors.

 I have seen many highly skilled designers felled by a fatal flaw in this particular category.
 The pattern was often the same:

-... or in the other direction, people quit the team or become dysfunctional because of this breakdown in relationships.
+... or in the other direction, people quit the team or become passive-aggressively dysfunctional because of a breakdown in relationships with other team members.

-Whether in or outside of games, the design discipline is responsible for managing the target aesthetics of the final product.
+Inside or outside of games, the design discipline is responsible for managing target aesthetics of the final product.
 If there is a good idea to be mined from somebody who is not in a design position, then great; that line of accountability still needs to be managed by somebody connected to the ecosystem of the game's intentions.
 Design, Planning, and/or Product Owning is a skill-based discipline with three categories of metrics that serve as qualifiers of competency within that discipline.

-If you find yourself in a position to develop an interview process for a design position, then feel free to incorporate three RPG stat trees into your interview process if you haven't already:
+If you find yourself in a position to develop an interview process for a design position, then your process would ideally incorporate at least three RPG stat trees: